 When the soft tissue of your tooth is infected, the only treatment available to preserve your tooth is to remove it, but is a root canal painful?
 Everyone is unique and handles pain differently.
 The great news is that advances in dentistry have come a long way, and while there is some discomfort, you should not experience too much pain during and after the procedure.

-The best way to prevent needing a root canal is good oral hygiene and regular dental check-ups.
+Good oral hygiene and regular dental check-ups are the best way to prevent needing a root canal.
 The sooner a problem is caught, the easier the treatment will be, and you could avoid needing a root canal altogether.

 Root Canal Explained